 The concept of “the last run to the store”

 Sure ideally you would be able to make one last run to the store but life is not always ideal.
-You should think about what you would buy in a last run and make sure that you have as much of it on hand as needed before any disaster strikes.
-During a crisis it may be dangerous to make a final run.
+You should think about what you would buy in the last run and make sure that you have as much of it on hand as needed before any disaster strikes.
+During a crisis, it may be dangerous to make a final run.

 If people will fight over basic electronics during the holidays just to get a good deal how do you think they are going to react when the shelves start looking bare.